Benjamin Christensen: Biography

-Despite being heavy criticism from censor boards, Häxan was an international success.
+Despite heavy criticism from censor boards, Häxan was an international success.
 Based on the response to Häxan, Christensen received an invitation from UFA to direct in Germany.
 He made two films for them, though his most memorable work in Germany was as an actor in the key supporting role of the painter Claude Zoret in his fellow countryman Carl Theodor Dreyer's film Michael (1924).
 This would prove Christensen's last film appearance as an actor.

 In 1924, MGM swept through the talent pool at UFA and picked up, among others, Christensen, who departed so quickly that he may not have completed his second feature, Die Frau mit dem schlechten Ruf (The Woman of Ill-Repute, 1925).
-The film was not released until the end of 1925 and by that time Christensen had already disowned it.
+The film was not released until the end of 1925, by which time Christensen had already disowned the film.
 Christensen got off a good start with the Norma Shearer vehicle The Devil's Circus (1926), a commercial success.
 But the Lon Chaney picture Mockery (1927) which followed was a scandalous failure critically, even though it still generated a modest profit.

 When work stalled in 1927 on MGM's troubled, three-years-long production of The Mysterious Island (1929), Christensen was let go.
 He moved to Warner Brothers, where he made four films.
 The first was The Hawk's Nest (1928), a crime drama starring Milton Sills.
 The remaining three constitute a horror trilogy and were co-written with Cornell Woolrich: The Haunted House (1928), Seven Footprints to Satan (1929) and House of Horror (1929).
 By this time, Christensen had had enough of Hollywood experience and, although House of Horror was a hit, after it wrapped up, he went back to Denmark.